robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 3. The high severity (![High Severity](../images/03-high-severity.png)) **UnauthorizedAccess:EC2/SSHBruteForce** finding is a function of our environment and can be archived with the steps below.
     * Click on the **Finding**.
     * Click on **Actions**.
     * Select **Archive**.
-If you're interested in seeing all your findings (current and archived) you can click on the filter icon to the left *Add filter criteria* to toggle them.
+If you're interested in seeing all of your findings (current and archived) you can click on the filter icon to the left of *Add filter criteria* to toggle them in the console.

-3. Do you see these four findings?
+    * After archiving you should have four findings that are associated with this workshop.

+4. After archiving you should have four findings that are associated with this workshop.
   *	Do you see any IP’s performing malicious actions?
   * IP from our custom threat list should show up.
 Where would you find that?
   * Do you see any inbound brute force attacks?
 Can you tell if it was successful?

-> The SSH Brute Force Finding from an internal IP (High Severity) is a function of our environment and can be ignored.
-Let’s evaluate the intrusion.
-First, was the brute force successful?

 ### Check Instance Security Configuration and Logs